XUANTIE-RV/riscv-aosp/README.md

-# T-HEAD Android
+# XuanTie Android

-This repository is maintained by T-Head Semiconductor for the support of the Android Open Source Project (AOSP) on XuanTie CPU based development boards.
+This repository is maintained by Damo Academy Xuantie Team for the support of the Android Open Source Project (AOSP) on XuanTie CPU based development boards.
 It mainly includes BSP configuration, peripheral HAL layer, kernel, u-boot, and pre-compiled component support for the development boards.
 Other components can be directly pulled from the upstream AOSP repository.
 Currently, the repository maintains the relevant support for BeagleV Ahead and Lichee Pi 4A development boards based on the [TH1520](https://xrvm.com/soc-details?id=4095189586886594560) SoC prototype.

 Chinese page: